Marius Adamonis: Club career

 He made his Serie B debut for Salernitana on 7 October 2017 in a game against Ascoli.

 On 31 July 2019, he joined Catanzaro in Serie C on a season-long loan.

 On 17 January 2020, he moved on a new loan to Sicula Leonzio.

 On 5 October 2020, he returned to Salernitana on another loan.

+On 30 August 2023, he joined Perugia on a season-long loan.

+On 29 June 2024, he joined Catania FC on permanent basis.
+On 9 January 2025, Adamonis moved on loan to Südtirol, with an obligation to make the transfer permanent if Südtirol avoids relegation.

 International

 He was first called up to the senior Lithuania national football team in June 2019 for the 2020 Euro qualifiers against Luxembourg and Serbia, but remained on the bench behind Džiugas Bartkus.

+He made his debut during the friendly match against Estonia in November 2022.